its-shubh9140/DE-Project/README.md

 ## Introduction
-The project is intended to provide details of Web Scraping a popular website www.naukri.com and extracting different fields of data available there to do some analysis on different hot jobs being posted on the website.We specifica- lly made use of Google cloud products to perform different steps of the proje- ct like VM to run a scheduled scraper,Apache beam to perform transformation, cloud function to load csv files to Big-Query and Data Studio to analyze and prepare reports.
+The project is intended to provide details of Web Scraping a popular website www.naukri.com and extracting different fields of data available there to do some analysis on different hot jobs being posted on the website.We specifically made use of Google cloud products to perform different steps of the project like VM to run a scheduled scraper,Apache beam to perform transformation, cloud function to load csv files to Big-Query and Data Studio to analyze and prepare reports.
 ## Objective